Phobos7K/Phobos7K/README.md

 - 👋 Hi, I’m Kirill Shatalin (aKa @Phobos7K)
-- 👀 I’m interested in Blockchain technology, cryptocurrencies and will be more than happy to participate in any related project!
+- 👀 I’m interested in Data Science and will be more than happy to participate in any related project!
-- 🌱 I’m currently learning Python, C++ and Solidity.
-My very first programming language was Java though, as it used to be a part of class I took in college.
+- 🌱 I’m currently learning Python.
+My very first programming language was Java as it used to be a part of class I took in college.
-- 💞️ I’m looking to collaborate on any Blockchain, crypto-related things.
+- 💞️ I’m looking to collaborate on any DS-related project.
 - 📫 You can reach me by sending the email to k.shatalin97@gmail.com

 <!---